littleosbook/littleosbook/syscalls.md

 Setting it up can be done in C by setting the `ss0` and `esp0` fields of a "packed struct" that represents a TSS.
 Before loading the "packed struct" into the processor, a TSS descriptor has to be added to the GDT.
-The structure of the TSS descriptor is described in section 7.2.2 of the Intel manual [@intel3a].
+The structure of the TSS descriptor is described in section 7.2.2 in [@intel3a].

 You specify the current TSS segment selector by loading it into the `tr` register with the `ltr` assembly instruction.
 If the TSS segment descriptor has